EtaiWil/Convolution_Optimization/README.md

 ## Summery
-In this code, I saw the meaning of writing code efficiently and seeing its benefits and impact on speed of the result. one of the things that imporved the speed of my code was to minimize memoery tocues as well as reduce duplicate calculations as much as possible.
+In this code, I saw the meaning of writing code efficiently and seeing its benefits and impact on speed of the result.
+One of the things that imporved the speed of my code was to minimize memory touches as well as reducing duplicate calculations as much as possible.
 In light of the above, you can see the result of my improvement compared to the source code after runing it for 20 times.

-## my runtime
+## My runtime
 ![](photos/picutre1.png)

-## original runtime
+## Original runtime
 ![](photos/picture2.png)

 ## Built With